You have no items in your shopping cart.

 Myth: Acne is curable.

-Acne is just like any other form of disease than can be cured without the help of medicines and drugs or expensive products for that matter.
-Just follow these simple ways on how to cure acne naturally and you are on to a clear and healthier looking skin.
+Acne is just like any other form of the disease than can be cured without the help of medicines and drugs or expensive products for that matter.
+Just follow these simple ways on how to cure acne naturally and you are on to clear and healthier-looking skin.

 2. Drink enough water every day.
-If possible, go on for a juice or water fasting.
+If possible, go on for juice or water fasting.
 This is the easiest way on how to cure acne naturally.
 It is not really a hassle doing so.
-Offices and schools now have water stations so you don’t need to carry a bottled one when you go to your place of work everyday.
-Drinking liquids is essential in everybody’s over all health.
+Offices and schools now have water stations so you don’t need to carry a bottled one when you go to your place of work every day.
+Drinking liquids is essential in everybody’s overall health.
 It is also responsible for carrying toxins out of the body that causes pimple and other acne flare-ups.
 Although you might need a few trips to the washroom, it is actually worth it.

 3. To cure acne naturally is as simple as not picking or squeezing your zits.
 It is really quite tempting but touching the affected area, especially you have unclean hands, can increase the production of sebum.
 Once a pimple or blackheads were squeezed, the membranes below the skin are actually ruptured making the sebum spread underneath the skin and causing infection.

 4. Try to engage in activities such as yoga, gym trips on any form of exercise.
 You may eliminate toxins with these activities through sweating.
 Detoxification is the key.
 This is not a healthy way on how to cure acne naturally but would give you a fit and stronger body as well.

 5. Change your pillowcase after two days.
 Your pillow cover absorbs all the oil and dirt as you lay down on it every day.
 Keep your sheets clean to prevent reapplication of the grime and oil that would surely result to even more acne outbreaks.